Ng\^o support theorem and polarizability of quasi-projective commutative group schemes: Picard groups of commutative algebraic groups

-\begin{lemma} Let $G$ be a commutative group scheme.
-If $G$ is quasi-affine then $G$ is affine. \end{lemma} \begin{proof} Let us put $G':=\Spec(\cO(G))$.
+\begin{proof} Let us put $G':=\Spec(\cO(G))$.
 We have a morphism of group schemes $G\to G'$ that is moreover an open dense embedding because of the assumption that $G$ is quasi-affine.
 Since images of group morphisms are closed (see for example \cite[\href{https://stacks.math.columbia.edu/tag/047T}{Lemma 047T}]{stacks-project}), we deduce that $G=G'$. \end{proof}